hydra/FrSkyPixelOSD/README.md

-# PixelOSD
+# FrSkyPixelOSD
-PixelOSD is a pixel-based OSD product launched by FrSky.
+FrSkyPixelOSD is a pixel-based OSD product launched by FrSky.
 It allows users to set the content and location of the OSD based on graphics.The protocol & API interface definition are public to whom may want to develop on it.